samathaluca/fallen/README.md

 ## Project purpose

-To help suffering addicts with the knowledge gained by people who have walked a mile in their shoes, by presenting stories written by those who have broken free from the grip of addiction.
+To help suffering addicts access the knowledge gained by people who have walked a mile in their shoes, by presenting stories written by those who have broken free from the grip of addiction.

 Knowing that the therapeutic of one addict helping another is without question, this project was developed to create an App to help connect still suffering addicts (users), who are searching for real life experience and advice about how to stop, with methods (recovery recipes), in the form of stories from addicts who have recovered (user/contributors).
 Both users and user/contributors will have the option to add their story.

+The project has been designed with the additional purpose of attracting user/contributors to share their experience in line with current recovery guidelines, that is, helping others will help you stay mentally fit and well.

-The data collected from these real life stories will be studied to determine patterns that lead to, fuel and arrest recovery.
+Ultimately the data collected from these real life stories will be studied to determine patterns that lead to, fuel and arrest recovery.
+This will help addicts, people in recovery and professionals/academics/social services involved in treating the epidemic of addiction.

 The term addict is used to describe the user who has a psychological and physical inability to stop consuming a chemical, drug, activity, or substance, even though it is causing psychological and physical harm.
 The different types of addiction options currently added are: